EngAdnan65311/Candidates-Selection-Model/README.md

 # Candidate Selection Model

-This project is a machine learning model that automates the process of selecting candidates for a job position based on their resumes.
+This project is a machine learning model that automates the process of selecting candidates interview based on years of experience, behavior and functional competencies tests scores.

 ## Introduction

-The Candidate Selection Model is designed to streamline the candidate screening process by using machine learning techniques to analyze resumes and identify potential candidates for a job position.
-By automating this process, it can save time and effort for recruiters and hiring managers.
+The Candidate Selection Model is designed to streamline the candidate screening process.
+The HR take decision base on the top three features wheather to call a candidate for an interview or not.
+The model is trained with Logistic regression, a machine learning model, that predict the decision within 90% accuracy.
 ## Dependencies

 - Python (version 3.X.X)